3. Elaborate the YAML for the CIF, using ready-made files#

 For this standard obsoperator,

-as shown in the full template yaml.
+as shown in the full template YAML.

-In our example, autorestart
+In our example, autorestart is used.

 obsoperator: